-Art is celebrated through ‘art days’ at the end of each half-term, allowing for the children to be fully immersed in their creative experiences; Arts Week, where the children use the skills that they have acquired over the course of the year, to produce work around a theme; and at the annual Art Exhibition in the summer term.
-The exhibition is a culmination of all children’s work during Arts Week and throughout the year.
-It is very well supported by parents, and is a key event in the annual calendar, which allows all those associated with St. Paul’s to come together as a community.
+Art is celebrated through ‘Art workshops’, giving the children opportunities for further enrichment beyond the skills we study regularly.
+As part of ‘Art Week’, the children use the skills that they have acquired over the course of the year, to produce work around a theme.
+At the annual Art Exhibition in the summer term, a culmination of all children’s work during Art Week and throughout the year is presented to parents to celebrate our children's hard work and success.
+It is very well supported by parents and is a key event in the annual calendar, which allows all those associated with St. Paul’s to come together as a community.

 We are always striving to add to the art curriculum and would welcome any parents who have qualifications in, or a passion for, any area of art to get in touch if they can offer their services to the children.